-- Execution is suspended. - When the operator enters a response, the program stores the acquired data in the field designated by data-name, and normal execution proceeds. - The data size is controlled by the size specified for dataname. - For unequal sizes of data-name and terminal input the result is treated as an alphanumeric to alphanumeric move with space fill on the right or right truncation. - 5.
-The Format two ACCEPT statement causes the requested information to be transferred to the data item specified by data-name according to the rules of the MOVE statement.
-DATE, DAY, and TIME are conceptual data items and are therefore not described in the COBOL program. - 6.
-DATE has the following data elements: Year, month, and day of the month, in that sequence, from high to low order (left to right).
-July 1, 1974 is expressed as 740701.
-DATE, when accessed by a COBOL program, is treated as though described in the COBOL program as an unsigned elementary numeric integer data item six digits long. - 7.
-DAY has the following data elements: Year, and day of year, in that sequence, from high to low order (left to right).
-July 1, 1974 would be expressed as 74183.
-DAY, when accessed by a COBOL program, is treated as though described in a COBOL program as an unsigned elementary numeric integer data item five digits long.
+- Processing is suspended. - When the operator enters a response, the program stores the acquired data in the field designated by data-name, and normal execution proceeds. - The data size is controlled by the size specified for data-name. - For unequal size of data-name and terminal input, the result is treated as an alphanumeric-to-alphanumeric move with space fill on the right or right truncation. - 5.
+The Format two ACCEPT statement causes the requested information to be transferred to data-name according to the rules of the MOVE statement.
+DATE, DAY, and TIME are conceptual data items and therefore should not be described in the Data Division of the COBOL program. - 6.
+DATE has the following data elements: year, month, and day of the month, in that sequence, from high to low order (left to right) Thus July 1, 1974 is expressed as 740701.
+DATE, when accessed by a COBOL program, is treated as through described in the COBOL program as an unsigned elementary numeric integer data item with a length of six digits. - 7.
+DAY has the following data elements: year and day of year, in that sequence, from high to low order (left to right).
+Thus July 1, 1974 would be expressed as 74183.
+DAY, when accessed by a COBOL program, is treated as though described in a COBOL program as an unsigned elementary numeric integer data item with a length of five digits.

-8. TIME has the following data elements: Hours, minutes, seconds and hundreds of a second.
-TIME is based on time elapsed after midnight on a 24-hour basis; thus 2:41 p.m., or 1441 hours, is expressed as 14410000.
-TIME, when accessed by a COBOL program, is treated as though described in a COBOL program as an unsigned elementary numeric integer data item eight digits long.
-The minimum value of TIME is 00000000; maximum value is 23595999.
+8. TIME has the following data elements: hours, minutes, seconds, and hundredths of a second.
+TIME is based on time elapsed after midnight on a 24-hour basis.
+Thus 2:41 p.m. is expressed as 14410000.
+TIME, when accessed by a COBOL program, is treated as though described in a COBOL program as an unsigned elementary numeric integer data item with a length of eight digits.
+The minimum value of TIME is 00000000; the maximum value is 23595999.